petaverse-cloud/pv-docs-site/docs/petority/4_devices/3_upgrade-firmware.md

 **Step 4:** Restart and Verify

-After the update is installed, you may be prompted to restart your Wagguracy PHAST 1.
+After the update is installed, you may be prompted to restart your WAGGURACY PHAST 1.
 Once it's back online, verify that the update has been successfully applied by checking the device's settings.

 **Step 5:** Enjoy New Features

 Updated software may introduce **new features**, **improvements**, and **bug fixes**.
-Explore the Wagguracy app to discover any changes and enhancements resulting from the update.
+Explore the WAGGURACY app to discover any changes and enhancements resulting from the update.

 ### Bluetooth Firmware Update：
 When a normal network update is unavailable, Bluetooth upgrades serve as a reliable alternative to ensure device stability and access to the latest features.